bcgsc/TMBur/README.md

 ## Acknowledgements

-This project is part PROFYLE
+This project is supported in part by PROFYLE
 <https://www.tfri.ca/profyle>